Goran Bregović–Underground Tango

 or so I thought it was a diamond.

 When my husband and I married, we had very little money, not more than a few hundred dollars.
 I was studying on a full scholarship at New York University for my

 Ph.
-D. in Comparative Literature and my doctor-husband was doing research at Yale Medical School.
+D. in Comparative Literature, and my doctor-husband was doing research at Yale Medical School.
 When I unexpectedly got pregnant, my husband decided to go into private practice in New York City.
-But in order to begin and pay for his new office, he had to take a series of unusual jobs – “moonlighting” as he called it.
+But in order to begin and pay for his new office, he had to take a series of unusual jobs – “moonlighting,” he called it.

-One of these jobs was to go to Riker’s Island prison once a month, where he would examine and treat inmates in the evening.
+One of these jobs was to go to Riker’s Island prison once a month, where he would examine and treat inmates for a weekend.
 At night he’d sleep in the clinic in case there was an emergency.
 My husband found this quite amusing.
 When he would call me to say good night, he delighted me with stories about his patients and their crimes and the three bodyguards protecting him.
-He was especially fascinated about the concert violinist who killed his unfaithful wife and the lawyer who sold non-existing apartments on a make-believe island in Polynesia.
+He was especially fascinated about the concert violinist who killed his unfaithful wife and the lawyer who sold non-existing houses on a make-believe island in Polynesia.

 When my husband wasn’t moonlighting, he was diligently trying to build up his private practice.
 Not an easy task in New York City.
 One bright winter morning, a gentleman came to see him.